microsoft/go-images/README.md

 GitHub issues for microsoft/go-images are maintained in the [microsoft/go](https://github.com/microsoft/go) project.
 For help and questions about the Microsoft Go images, please [file an issue in microsoft/go](https://github.com/microsoft/go/issues/new/choose).

+The supported tags in this repository are rebuilt approximately twice a week to update base image and distro package dependencies.

 ## Recommended tags

 In general, the microsoft/go-images tag names match those available for the official images.
 To switch from the official image to one on MCR, it may be possible to simply prepend `mcr.microsoft.com/oss/go/microsoft/` to the official image you would normally use.